& The Parable of the Talents

 And I don’t know if Jesus meant to draw this parallel, but it’s interesting to me that there are three who give account in this parable and that one of the three is wicked, because when Satan (who’s name means “accuser”) fell from grace he took 1/3 of the angels with him.
 Isaiah 14:12-17; Ezekiel 28:12-19; Luke 10:18-20; and Revelation 12:3-9.
 He also was judged by his own accusations.
 And in the end shall be cast into the bottomless pit (Rev. 20:3) and then into the lake of fire (Rev. 20:10), where there is eternal torment and weeping and gnashing of teeth.

-I can relate as both a rebellious teenager and a protective parent.
+I can relate to this parable as both a rebellious teenager and a protective parent.
 When I became a parent I’d had enough life experiences to see the troubles my kids were headed for, and tried my level best to steer them away (because I loved them dearly) from making a big mistake or a bad decision.
 Many times they accused me of being mean or harsh, as a means to manipulate me into letting them do what they wanted.
 Many times that’s exactly who I became to them, mean and harsh.
-Those teenage years were the hardest, but I am thankful for them, because they helped me see and appreciate the patience of God so much.
+Those teenage years were the hardest, but I am thankful for them, because they helped me see and appreciate the patience of God with us.
 To show me both the wretch that I was and the loving parent that He is.
-And for giving me that small glimpse of His life every day.
-To call God hard or austere is a confession of who we are, our own selfishness, and shows that we don’t really know Him, or want to know Him.
+And for giving me that small glimpse of His mercy, and what He deals with every day.
+And honestly, to call God hard or austere is more a confession of who we are, our own selfishness, and shows that we don’t really know Him, or want to know Him.
 We just want our own way.

-And I can’t say or claim to know God the way we know people.
-Oh the depth of the riches of the wisdom and knowledge of God!
-How unsearchable are His judgments and His ways past finding out (Romans 11:33).
-But I do get to know Him every time I read and study and search out His word.
+I can’t say or claim to know God the way we know people, Oh the depth of the riches of the wisdom and knowledge of God!
+How unsearchable are His judgments and His ways past finding out (Romans 11:33), but I do get to know Him every time I read and study and search out His word.
 And I am humbled that He wanted me to be part of His kingdom by sending a courageous lady to preach the gospel to me when I was a young and foolish mother.
 That lady led me in a prayer of salvation that changed my life.
 Certainly changed the course of my life.
 I shall never know what the Lord saved me from that day, but I know what He saved me to, and it blesses my heart so much that He was not willing that I should perish, but that I should come to repentance.
+He waited all these years for me to be born, and to choose Him.
 The Jesus that I know is merciful, caring, sacrificing, and loving…no greater love has any man than this, that he lay down his life for his friends.
 He purchased a kingdom for me that I didn’t deserve.
-And He sent me to invite YOU!
+And even more importantly, He sent me to invite YOU with these words today!